What are the 45 things you have to do when visiting Oahu, to make your trip incredible?

 1).
 Drive all the way across the island, end up spending a ton of money on gas, have to purchase your own snorkeling gear, park in an area with the highest theft rates on the island, and then swim allll the way out to where the dolphins swim at… and hopefully they’re there.
 Plus, on your way back to the shore, you might even have to go through heavy currents.
 And for me, those heavy currents nearly threw me towards some vana/sea urchin… which are all over the rocks along the coast. (yeah… not good.
 Funnily enough, ended up using one of those GoPro sticks to keep my distance!)

 2).
-You could choose to take one of the most incredible snorkel cruise (with dolphins) that you’ll ever take.
+You could choose to go on one of the most incredible snorkel cruise with dolphins on Oahu.
 Meaning, you just wake up.
 Get picked up in a nice bus with A/C… sit back & relax, taking in all the incredible views… and then, you’ll get complimentary snorkeling gear.
 Oh.
 And you’ll have a TON of fun.
 Because you’ll be on an incredible boat – with a slide, with great company, with complimentary snacks, and of course – dolphins.

 Hey, the choice is up to you.

-Personally, I chose the first… as I’ve lived here for decades and had snorkeling gear, so it made sense for me to do so… but in most cases, I would highly recommend otherwise, and just booking a tour with the most popular company on the entire island for swimming with dolphins by clicking here.
+Personally, I chose the first… as I’ve lived here for decades and had snorkeling gear, so it made sense for me to do so… but in most cases, I would highly recommend otherwise — booking an incredible snorkel cruise tour with dolphins.

 2. Find The Tantalus Tower